-Controls the handling of minimum feedback set of endogenous variables.
+Controls the handling of minimum feedback set of endogenous variables for the dynamic model.
 Only available with option block.
 Possible values:

-All the endogenous variables are considered as feedback variables (Default).
+All the endogenous variables are considered as feedback variables.

 The endogenous variables assigned to equation naturally normalized (i.e. of the form x = f(Y) where x does not appear in Y) are potentially recursive variables.
 All the other variables are forced to belong to the set of feedback variables.